sulochandhungel/METRIC_w_ArcMap/Functions/Readme.md

 ### csv_functions.py
-    These functions were built to extract data from csv without using base python functions.
+    These functions were built to extract data from csv only using base python functions.
 This was used for weather data extraction.

     extractLatLongfromCSV - Extract SiteID, Longitude, Latitude, Installation Date. make_ptSHP_from_CSV - Create an unprojected lat-long shapefile from csvfile.